MrNanio/demoApp/README.md

-###FleetAssistant demoApp

 ## General info
-This project is FleetAssistant App demo version.
+This project is FleetAssistant App demo version.\
+Created by: MrNanio, HauntedHunteer

 ## Technologies
 Project is created with: